woof-os/woof-pacman-repo/README.md

 - From Woof
 - From the AUR if needed for the default installation

-## Steps for adding the repository to an existing installation of any Linux distribution that used `pacman`
+## Steps for adding the repository to an existing installation of any Linux distribution that uses pacman

 - Open up `/etc/pacman.conf` as superuser in your prefered text editor.
 - Add the following lines to the (end of the) file